-For task a), there is no specific scenario required; however, candidates should investigate a recent issue, i.e. within the last five years.
-The candidate can select the issue to be investigated.
-Marks are awarded for how well the candidate describes their selected issue and how well they plan the project.
-A good example of this task is when candidates have a clear issue as the focus of the project and they are able to consider indepth how the planning should go.
-When candidates did not achieve many marks for this task it was often due to unclear issues, i.e. a broad topic such as climate change or evidence simply describing an event or a topic for research.
+For task a), there is no specific scenario required; however, students should investigate a recent issue, i.e. within the last five years.
+The student can select the issue to be investigated.
+Marks are awarded for how well the student describes their selected issue and how well they plan the project.
+A good example of this task is when students have a clear issue as the focus of the project and they are able to consider in-depth how the planning should go.
+When students did not achieve many marks for this task it was often due to unclear issues, i.e. a broad topic such as climate change or evidence simply describing an event or a topic for research.